Shaza-Safi/Ontario_Sunshine_List/README.md

 ## **Technologies & Tools Used:**

 ### Tools:
-* PostgreSQL used to house the Sunshine list and Statistics Canada data
+* pgAdmin 4 used to house the Sunshine list and Statistics Canada data
-* Tableau used to display Dashboard
+* Tableau Public used to display Dashboard
 * Jupyter Notebook used for data extraction/transformation, data analysis and machine learning model
-* GitHub
+* GitHub.io
+* Visual Studio Code Version: 1.60.0
-* AWS used for hosting
+* AWS RDS instance used for hosting
 * Quick Database Diagram used for ERD https://app.quickdatabasediagrams.com/#/

 ### Languages:
-* Python
+* Python 3.7.10,
+* Conda *4.10.3*
-* SQL
+* PostgreSQL
 * JavaScript, HTML

 ### Libraries:
 * pandas
-* Regular Expression RegEx
+* *Regular Expression RegEx*
 * Matplotlib
 * random
 * nltk
 * sklearn
-* Css
+* Style.css
 * Bootstrap

+### Resources:
+* see ETL process

 ### Algorithms:
 * to be updated in next segment

-##
 ## **Data Exploration Phase:**
 ### ETL Process